 A day after the exam, you will receive an email stating that you have passed (Prüfungsbestätigung).
 You must take the document attached in the email from the authority ( TÜV/Dekra), take it to the driving license authority (Fahrerlaubnisbehörde), and get a license.
 It may happen that the actual driving license card may not be immediately available.
 In that case, the licensing authority may issue a letter ( which typically has a validity of 6 months) stating that the same can be used as the authority to drive.
 Then you must carry that letter with you every time you drive (just like you would carry your license).
 Once the actual license (card) arrives at your residence, you can start using that and carry it every time you drive.

 Darmstadt residents can check the link below to pick their license:

 What happens if you are unsatisfied with your driving school and want to change?

-Despite doing everything right, things may not work out and you may not feel comfortable/satisfied with your driving school.
+Despite doing everything right, things may not work out, and you may not feel comfortable/satisfied with your driving school.
 If that happens, you can change your driving school.
 It is called ‘Fahrschulwechsel.’
-You will have to call driving schools, explain your situation and check with them if they are ready to enroll you.
-Here, I want to make you aware that it is not easy to change schools.
-From my experience, I can tell that driving schools are interested in taking in new students but not students from another driving school.
+You will have to call the driving schools you want to shift to, explain your situation and check with them if they are ready to enrol you.
+Here, I want to inform you that changing schools is not easy.
+From my experience, I can tell that driving schools are generally more interested in taking in new students but not students from another driving school.